 Name of Postgraduate Student:

 Student No:

-Student No:Provisional title of dissertation:
+Provisional title of dissertation:

 Name of Supervisor:

 Purpose

 This document is to ensure that the student and supervisor have an opportunity to address any areas of concern that might prevent completion of the research project.
 Both student and supervisor should discuss any concerns identified in this document and make a plan to address them.

 Student's self-assessment of work done since September.
 Complete this section then email to your supervisor for comments.
 Briefly describe your completed work and progress so far.
 Mention any problems, set-backs or barriers that you feel might cause you a problem.

 [STUDENT COMMENTS]

 Student's Signature:

-Our amilia anda a amama anta .

 Supervisor's comments: Do you foresee any problems which might prevent completion of the project or submission of the dissertation on or before the cessation date?
 Please email the student back with a signed copy of this document.

 [SUPERVISOR COMMENTS]

 Supervisor's Signature: